lammps/lammps/doc/src/pair_oxdna2.rst

 Potential file reading
 """"""""""""""""""""""

 For each pair style above the first non-modifiable argument can be a filename (with exception of Debye-Hueckel, for which the effective charge argument can be a filename), and if it is, no further arguments should be supplied.
 Therefore the following command:

 .. code-block:: LAMMPS

-   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna.real
+   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna_real.cgdna

 will be interpreted as a request to read the corresponding hydrogen bonding potential parameters from the file with the given name.
 The file can define multiple potential parameters for both bonded and pair interactions, but for the example pair interaction above there must exist in the file a line of the form:

 .. code-block:: LAMMPS

   1 4 hbond     <coefficients>

 If potential customization is required, the potential file reading can be mixed with the manual specification of the potential parameters.
 For example, the following command:

 .. code-block:: LAMMPS

    pair_style hybrid/overlay oxdna2/excv oxdna2/stk oxdna2/hbond oxdna2/xstk oxdna2/coaxstk oxdna2/dh
    pair_coeff * * oxdna2/excv    2.0 0.7 0.675 2.0 0.515 0.5 2.0 0.33 0.32
-   pair_coeff * * oxdna2/stk     seqdep 0.1 1.3523 2.6717 oxdna2.lj
+   pair_coeff * * oxdna2/stk     seqdep 0.1 1.3523 2.6717 oxdna2_lj.cgdna
-   pair_coeff * * oxdna2/hbond   seqdep oxdna2.lj
+   pair_coeff * * oxdna2/hbond   seqdep oxdna2_lj.cgdna
-   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna2.lj
+   pair_coeff 1 4 oxdna2/hbond   seqdep oxdna2_lj.cgdna
-   pair_coeff 2 3 oxdna2/hbond   seqdep oxdna2.lj
+   pair_coeff 2 3 oxdna2/hbond   seqdep oxdna2_lj.cgdna
-   pair_coeff * * oxdna2/xstk    oxdna2.lj
+   pair_coeff * * oxdna2/xstk    oxdna2_lj.cgdna
-   pair_coeff * * oxdna2/coaxstk oxdna2.lj
+   pair_coeff * * oxdna2/coaxstk oxdna2_lj.cgdna
    pair_coeff * * oxdna2/dh      0.1 0.5 0.815

-will read the excluded volume and Debye-Hueckel effective charge *qeff* parameters from the manual specification and all others from the potential file *oxdna2.lj*.
+will read the excluded volume and Debye-Hueckel effective charge *qeff* parameters from the manual specification and all others from the potential file *oxdna2_lj.cgdna*.

-There are sample potential files for each unit style in the /potentials/ directory of the LAMMPS distribution.
+There are sample potential files for each unit style in the ``potentials`` directory of the LAMMPS distribution.
 The potential file unit system must align with the units defined via the :doc:`units <units>` command.
-For conversion between different *LJ* and *real* unit systems for oxDNA, the python tool *lj2real.py* located in the examples/PACKAGES/cgdna/util/ directory can be used.
-This tool assumes similar file structure to the examples found in examples/PACKAGES/cgdna/examples/.
+For conversion between different *LJ* and *real* unit systems for oxDNA, the python tool *lj2real.py* located in the ``examples/PACKAGES/cgdna/util/`` directory can be used.
+This tool assumes similar file structure to the examples found in ``examples/PACKAGES/cgdna/examples/``.

 ----------